Omega Alpha Members

 Three distinguished individuals were named Full Members of Omega Alpha in 2016.
 These persons join 19 Full Members named in prior years.
 They are:

 Edward F. Crawley (United States) – Edward Crawley is the Ford Professor of Engineering and Professor of Aeronautics and Astronautics at MIT.
-He served as the founding President of the Skolkovo Institute of Science and Technology (Skoltech) in Moscow, founding Director of the MIT Gordon Engineering Leadership Program, Director of the Cambridge (UK) MIT Institute, and Head of Aeronautics and Astronautics at MIT.
+He served as the founding President of the Skolkovo Institute of Science and Technology (Skoltech) in Moscow, founding Director of the MIT Gordon Engineering Leadership Program, Director of the Cambridge (UK) MIT Institute, and academic Head of Aeronautics and Astronautics at MIT.
 Dr. Crawley has developed and applied a fundamental algebra of systems, a framing of system architecture as a decision graph, and stakeholder network models to identify value creation in the design of Moon-Mars human spaceflight systems, the earth observing system, and NASA’s Space Communications System.
-Ed is lead author of Rethinking Engineering Education: the CDIO Approach and published System Architecture: Strategy and Product Development for Complex Systems.
+Edward is lead author of Rethinking Engineering Education, the CDIO Approach and published System Architecture: Strategy and Product Development for Complex Systems.
 Dr. Crawley is a Fellow of the AIAA, the Royal Aeronautical Society, a member of the International Academy of Astronautics, and holds the NASA Public Service Medal.
-He is a member of five national academies: in Sweden, the UK, China, Russia, and the US.
-He received his SB and SM in aeronautics and astronautics and a ScD in aerospace structures from MIT and was awarded two Honoris Causa doctoral degrees.
+He is a member of five international academies: in Sweden, the UK, China, Russia, and the United States.
+He received his SB and SM in aeronautics and astronautics and a ScD in aerospace structures all from MIT.
+Ed was awarded two Honoris Causa doctoral degrees.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Crawley to Membership in the International Honor Society for Systems Engineering.

 Wolfgang Ernst Eder (1925-2017) (Canada) – Professor Emeritus W. Ernst Eder was educated in Austria and England during 1947-51, with receipt of a Doctorate h.c. from the University of West Bohemia, Pilsen, Czech Republic (2005).
 His academic appointments were at the Universities of Calgary, Loughborough, and Wales, ending as emeritus professor at the Royal Military College of Canada.
 Eder was inspired to advance the pioneering work of Vladimir Hubka into the 21st century.
 He was instrumental in promulgating the principles of engineering design through design societies, academia, and industry.
 He is credited with 283 publications individually and jointly, with the most recent being an an eBook “Design Engineering: A Manual for Enhanced Creativity” with Stanislav Hosnedl that exceeds 600 pages.
 Eder’s awards came from TMCE for Lifetime Contributions to Engineering Science (2014), the Design Society designation as an Honorary Fellow (2007), West Bohemia Memorial Medal 1st grade (1998), the ASEE Fred Merrifield Design Award (1990), and designation as an ASEE Life Member.
 Eder contributed diligently to Technical Systems thinking as being important for Systems Engineering, the International Conference on Engineering Design and its promulgation worldwide from its European founding.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Eder to Membership in the International Honor Society for Systems Engineering.

-William D. Schindel (United States) – Bill Schindel co-founded ICTT System Sciences with academic partner Rose-Hulman Institute of Technology and then became ICTT president.
+William D. Schindel (United States) – Bill Schindel co-founded ICTT System Sciences with academic partner Rose-Hulman Institute of Technology, and then became ICTT president.
 Schindel pioneered model-based systems methodology for product line families, advanced pattern-based approaches using the S*Metamodel, and advises Fortune 500 corporate clients in aerospace, telecommunications, health care, and automotive operations.
 Schindel is a prodigious technical author and knowledge collaborator within the professional societies of SAE and ASEE.
-His engineering career developed from BS and MS degrees in mathematics, beginning at IBM Federal Systems.
-Bill designed military avionic systems and created new development environments.
+His engineering career developed from BS and MS degrees in mathematics, beginning at IBM’s Federal Systems Division.
+Bill designed military avionic systems and created new development environments for general application.
 Then, he founded Applied Computing Devices, Inc. by building carrier network operations centers.
 Prior to ICTT, Mr. Schindel served on the faculty of his alma mater RHIT, developing new courses in Electrical Engineering, Mathematics, and Computer Science, and doing research that extended Kalman-Bucy signal processing to adaptive control and estimation needs.
-In 2001, Schindel was awarded an Honorary Doctor of Engineering degree from Rose-Hulman, having thirty-year tenure as a Rose-Hulman Trustee, and chairing its Academic Affairs Committee for a decade.
+In 2001, Schindel was awarded an Honorary Doctor of Engineering degree from Rose-Hulman, with thirty-years tenure as a Rose-Hulman Trustee, and chairing its Academic Affairs Committee for a decade.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Schindel to Membership in the International Honor Society for Systems Engineering.